alexandergdot123/warp-simd-fpga-gpu/README.md

 - **Memory coalescing and pipelining**: adjacent lanes' loads/stores are grouped into a single 128-bit transaction, one per cycle, rather than one transaction per lane.
-The load/store units can each sustain 4 loads/stores per cycle, with 2 loads or stores in flight inside the GPU core itself, and up to 80 DDR3 128-bit loads and 80 DDR3 128-bit stores in flight simultaneously further down the pipeline (memory controller, CDC, MIG).
+The load/store units can each sustain 4 loads/stores per cycle, with 2 loads or store issues in flight inside the GPU lanes itself, and up to 80 DDR3 128-bit loads and 80 DDR3 128-bit stores in flight simultaneously further down the pipeline (memory controller, CDC, MIG).
 - **Two memory spaces**: shared SRAM (`lw`/`sw`, 32KB in this build)